How to use unreasonable behaviour as the grounds for divorce in the UK

 How do you prove unreasonable behaviour in divorce?

-When the petitioner submits the petition to submit the divorce, if unreasonable behaviour is used then the petitioner must include four to five examples of unreasonable behaviour to demonstrate why a divorce is necessary.
+When the petitioner submits the divorce application (previously called the divorce petition) to submit the divorce, if unreasonable behaviour is used then the petitioner must include four to five examples of unreasonable behaviour to demonstrate why a divorce is necessary.

 Start your amicable divorce journey